-To address the above challenges, we propose snapshot fuzzing to efficiently explore program states with the goal of inferring precise patch invariant.
-Specifically, instead of mutating the test inputs at the entry point of a program, snapshot fuzzing heuristically mutates the program state (i.e., snapshot) at some certain program points.
-We remark that these mutated program states (donated as S) may not be reachable from the beginning of the program, meaning that S is the super-set of all the reachable program states $S{feasible}$ $(S{feasible} \subseteq S)$.
-If an inferred invariant is valid on S, it must be valid on $S{feasible}$.
-Our main intuition is that by inferring invariants using both feasible and infeasible program states, the less restrictive artificial program states lead to stronger invariants, meaning the inferred patch invariants is not only satisfied on all reachable states but also on some non-reachable artificial states.
-Although stronger invariants are not precise, they can be useful in many scenarios, such as debugging, program repair, program hardening, etc. The impact of infeasible states will be examined in details in Section 3.
+To address the above challenges, we propose snapshot fuzzing to efficiently explore program states with the goal of inferring precise patch invariants.
+Specifically, instead of mutating the test inputs at the entry point of a program, snapshot fuzzing heuristically mutates the program state (i.e., snapshot) at certain program points.
+We remark that these mutated program states may not be reachable from the beginning of the program, and the patch invariant is inferred using both feasible and infeasible program states.
+The impact of infeasible states on our patch invariants is not significant, and it is examined in detail in Section 3.2.

 The workflow of inferring patch invariant is as follows: with some initial candidate invariant generated from a limited test suite (the given tests plus the tests obtained from traditional fuzzing), snapshot fuzzing attempts to invalidate the current invariant by mutating program states to find counterexamples.
 Given a candidate invariant, the mutation step invokes an SMT solver to obtain new values for variables that appeared in the invariant.
-Such mutation finds a counterexample if the program execution result is different from what the candidate invariant suggests - if a program state satisfying candidate invariant leads to a failure in execution, this state is considered to be a counterexample to the candidate invariant.
+Such mutation finds a counterexample if the program execution result is different from what the candidate invariant suggests - if a program state satisfying the candidate invariant leads to a failure in execution, this state is considered to be a counterexample to the candidate invariant.
 These new counterexample program states are then used to refine the candidate invariant, which in turn guides the next round of mutation.
-We realized our idea in a tool called VulnFix for fixing vulnerabilities using Daikon [8] and cvc5 [3] as backend invariant inference engine.
+We realized our idea in a tool called VULNFIX for fixing vulnerabilities using Daikon [8] and cvc5 [3] as backend invariant inference engines.
 Note that, we did not change the inference engine itself, instead, we just focus on producing more valuable tests/states for inferring high-quality invariants.
 We evaluated VULNFIX on a dataset including 39 real-world vulnerabilities.
-We assume there is
+We assume there is only one failing input representing the exploit available to our tool.
+With Daikon and cvc5 as backend, VULNFIX correctly fixes 19 out of 39 vulnerabilities, outperforming state-of-the-art vulnerability